 Address: 32 Rua Gonçalves Dias

 Telephone: +55 21 2505 1500

-Revel in merriment with the locals at this affordable eatery, where authentic Brazilian cuisine is served in generous portions.
-Sardine sandwiches are a good bet for your taste buds.
+Join in the revelry with locals at this affordable eatery where authentic Brazilian cuisine is served in generous portions.
+Sardine sandwiches are a good bet for your taste buds, it being one of the more popular dishes.
 Have a plate or platter depending on how hungry you are, the price difference is negligible.
 The Paladino is always popular and beer flows steadily from the taps.
 Open Monday to Friday from 7am to 8.30pm.
 Reservations and credit cards are not accepted.

 Address: 226 Rua Uruguaiana

 Telephone: +55 21 2263 2094

 With its rustic, eco-friendly décor (couches, wooden tables and lots of palm trees) and its candlelit dining area, Palaphita Kitch has a romantic atmosphere, backed by excellent views of Lagoa Rodrigo de Freitas.
 The menu offers a selection of exotic Amazonian cuisine, with its carpaccio being a big favourite.
 Open every night for dinner, reservations recommended.